[?] Subscribe To The Bookkeeping Blog

 A tax planning opportunity for the self-employed home based business owner so you are not caught with your pants down (so to speak) at tax time.
 Be aware of what is NOT tax deductible on Form T2125.

-Here's what is discussed from a Canadian bookkeeping perspective:
+Here are the basics discussed from a Canadian bookkeeping perspective:

 • Reasonable expectation of profit